d2r3v/SpeedCoding/README.md

 @Test
 public void test21() {
 	assertEquals(280, FibBase.parcel(520));
+	assertEquals(240, FibBase.parcel(450));
 }
 ```
 ## Question 22: Finding vowels

 > The skeleton source code for this question is in the package `fibbase`.
 You may import the provided code as a Gradle project in Eclipse.

 Return the first n vowels in a given string.
+If there are no vowels, return '0'.

 ### Test Cases